top of page

 • “What are you excited about for kindergarten?”

-A great documented example of this can be found on the Bubby & Bean Blog complete with kindergarten graduation photos and milestone sign boards.
+A great example can be found on the Bubby & Bean Blog.

 Making a “First School Years” Time Capsule